Hypericum kalmianum

 -

-Insects, Diseases, and Other Plant Problems: No known diseases or insect pests.
+Insects, Diseases, and Other Plant Problems: This plant has no known diseases or insect pests.

 VIDEO created by Grant L. Thompson for “Trees, Shrubs, and Woody Vines for Landscaping” a plant identification course offered by the Department of Horticulture at Iowa State University.